-ANTI-CORRUPTION Anti-corruption is a core issue is required to underpin stat institutions, and when under control, it can enable stable economic activities.
-However, anti-corruption policies are proving hard for bus ness to embed, and there are some genuine and worrying areas of decline that could negatively impact progress in least developed countries.
-While globally the implementation of anti-corruption policies and practices has declined, regions where local anti-corruption programmes were implemented saw improvements.
-For example, in the Middle East and North Africa region, 94 per cent of companies indicated that the had policies and practices in place around anti-corruption compared to 86 per cent the previous year.
-In Sub-Sahara Africa and Asia, this figure was at 95 per cent.
-Globally, 55 per cent of companies report implementing a specific anti-corruption code, and 51 per cent have a zero tolerance policy to address the issue.
-Through our anti-corruption project which has been run locally for over the past five years we have found that working on the ground through local stakeholders allows us to expan the reach of our work.
-In Egypt alone, 680 participants from 400 sma and medium-sized enterprises (SMEs) and other stakeholders were trained on anti-corruption and compliance.
+KEY ■ 2019 ■ 2018 2009 Through our anti-corruption project which has been run locally for over the past five years, we have found that working on the ground through local stakeholders allows us to expand the reach of our work.
+In Egypt alone, 680 participants from 400 small and medium-sized enterprises (SMEs) and other stakeholders were trained on anti-corruption and compliance.
 Similar work has been underway in Nigeria, Kenya, Brazil and Japan.
-In Brazil, there is an increased interest in and awareness of the valu of Collective Action in fighting corruption amor over 220 business, Government and civil socie representatives.
-Within overall corporate code 63% 63% Zero-tolerance policy 51% 63% Specialized unit 33% Pre-approval of facilitation payments 17% 27% 20% Value of gifts limited rruption code 55% ∎ 61% Specialized unit 33% 37% 33% Pre-approval of facilitation payments 17% 27% 20% 63% 74% 33% 37% 33% Pre-approval of facilitation payments 17% 27% 20% 51 1% 17% 27% 20% 33% Value of gifts limited 17% facilitation payments 40% 46% 36% 40% 46% ch rs, nd In Japan, increased awareness of anti-corruption practices among more than 260 representatives of businesses, the investor community, academia and civil society. all ner In Kenya, the project raised awareness of the 2016 Bribery Act and the importance of anti- corruption Collective Action to drive long-term change among 150 representatives of large companies, SMEs, Government and civil society. ue ong ety Finally, in Nigeria, awareness-raising efforts engaged over 300 civil society, business, Govern- ment and financial sector actors on the value of Collective Action in fighting corruption and the important role that Micro, Small and Medium Enterprises (MSMEs) can play.
+In Brazil, there is an increased interest in and awareness of the value of Collective Action in fighting corruption among over 220 business, Government and civil society representatives.
+In Japan, increased awareness of anti-corruption practices among more than 260 representatives of businesses, the investor community, academia and civil society.
+In Kenya, the project raised awareness of the 2016 Bribery Act and the importance of anti-corruption Collective Action to drive long-term change among 150 representatives of large companies, SMEs, Government and civil society.
+Finally, in Nigeria, awareness-raising efforts engaged over 300 civil society, business, Government and financial sector actors on the value of Collective Action in fighting corruption and the important role that Micro, Small and Medium Enterprises (MSMEs) can play.
 HOW COMPANIES CAN EMBED THE TEN PRINCIPLES INTO OPERATIONS Participants of the UN Global Compact are implementing policies to ensure that steps are taken to embed the Ten Principles.
 An effective policy is an important step, but from there, companies need to further implement and embed the principles into operations.
 Survey results show that this deeper level of engagement is challenging for companies.
 PRIORITIZATION THROUGH ASSESSMENT Broader sustainability risk and impact assessments happen infrequently, with just 38 per cent of companies conducting a general sustainability risk assessment and 29 per cent conducting a general sustainability impact assessment.
 The highest rates of impact and risk assessments are in the environment area.
 Less than half of participants surveyed carried out assessments for human rights, labour and anti-corruption.

 Assessment of these core areas is critical for companies to understand where they stand and their sustainability context before defining a course of action.
 These rates are fairly consistent with findings from 2015.

-CONDUCT A GENERAL SUSTAINABILITY RISK ASSESSMENT

-CONDUCT A GENERAL SUSTAINABILITY IMPACT ASSESSMENT
+38% CONDUCT A GENERAL SUSTAINABILITY RISK ASSESSMENT 29% CONDUCT A GENERAL SUSTAINABILITY IMPACT ASSESSMENT